a-t-0/Studying-Companies-With-Weaviate/README.md

 <p align="center">
   <img src="image.png" />

-  **“It is not daily increase but daily decrease, hack away the unessential.
-The closer to the source, the less wastage there is.”**
+**“It is not daily increase but daily decrease, hack away the unessential.”**

 </p>

+---
 This Weaviate workflow uses the summarise ✨ function by to speed up studying a company📚

 - It takes in an url,